 Case Study: The Logo Design Process

-Joe Chehock is a UX Product Designer living in Silicon Valley.
+Joe Chehock is a UX Product Designer living in Seattle WA

-consultant, freelance, San Francisco, Seattle, Silicon Valley designer, 408, 415, 94111, interactive, branding, print, UI, UX, video, training, software, graphics, graphic design, photography, marketing, illustration, print, 3d, animation, Adobe, Photoshop, Illustrator, Flash, artist, designer, creative director, art director, instructional designer, trainer, teacher, instructor, curriculum developer, presentation designer, BFA
+UX Design Lead, San Francisco, Seattle, Silicon Valley, designer, user experience design, interactive, branding, print, UI, UX, consultant, freelance, software, graphics, graphic design, photography, marketing, illustration, print, 3d, animation, Adobe, Photoshop, Illustrator, Figma, artist, designer, creative director, art director, instructional designer, trainer

 1101